What Is the Crib in Cribbage? (Rules & Strategy Explained)

 Important Crib Flush Rule (Very Common Mistake)

-Flush rules are stricter in the crib.
+Flush rules are stricter in the crib than in a regular hand.

 👉 Avoid errors: Common Cribbage Mistakes